A.C.N.M. Foundation, Inc. Scholarships and Awards

 Basic Midwifery Student Scholarships

 Basic Midwifery Student Scholarships are given to support midwifery students’ education expenses.
-The applicants are judged on academic and financial need criteria.
+The applicants are judged on academic excellence, financial need and leadership potential criteria.
 The purpose is to encourage individuals to pursue or complete basic midwifery education, thereby increasing the number, quality and diversity of certified nurse-midwives and certified midwives.
-(Also given through the under the following smaller donor directed funds: Susan Stein, Margaret Edmundson, Jan Bailey, Mary Keller and Penny Brown

 A.C.N.M.
 Foundation Fellowship for Graduate Education

 This award provides a monetary grant that allows CNM/CMs actively enrolled in doctoral or post-doctoral studies to pursue graduate education and research.
-Initiated and funded for 10 years by Ortho-McNeil Pharmaceutical, more recently funding has come from The Teresa Marsico Endowed Scholarship (which can be used for Basic or Graduate education).
+Initiated and funded for 10 years by Ortho-McNeil Pharmaceutical, more recently funding has come from The Teresa Marsico Endowed Scholarship.
 If Marsico funding is used, more specific eligibility criteria may apply because priority is to be given to minority students.

 Sandy Woods Scholarship for Advanced Study – For Midwives of Color